NSW State Election 2023 - Making Our Voices Heard

 Background Briefing

-Ageing on the Edge NSW is a coalition of about 90 members and organisations working together to address issues of housing and homelessness related issues of older people in NSW.
-We are calling on the NSW government to implement the recommendations of Social Issues Committee inquiry into homelessness amongst older people aged over 55 in NSW, especially –
+Ageing on the Edge NSW is a coalition of about 150 members and organisations working together to address issues of housing and homelessness related issues of older people in NSW.

 Our recommendations